HarrisonWismer/RadialProfile/README.md

 Radial Profiling of User-Defined ROIs Using Napari

 ## Dependencies:
+There is a provided Conda Environment file camed rpEnv.yml that can be used to create a Conda environment with all dependencies already installed.

+To create the environment open the conda command prompt and enter the following command to create an environment named napariEnv:

+conda env create --file rpEnv.yml

-The following packages must be installed to use the script:
+If performing a manual installation of necessary packages, the following packages must be installed to use the script:
 - napari
 - numpy
 - aicsimageio